omarmiatello/telegram-api-generator/README.md

     deleteChatPhoto(chat_id: IntegerOrString)

 <p>Use this method to delete a chat photo.
 Photos can't be changed for private chats.
-The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the chat for this to work and must have the appropriate administrator rights.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|